martins-jean/Real-time-data-processing-in-AWS/README.md

   * Group ID: project. <br>
   * Key: region. <br>
   * Value: us-east-1. <br>
-  - Click run to start the application.
+  - Click run to start the application with the latest snapshot.
+3. Return to the Wind Turbine Data Simulator and under "Wind Speed Data Set" click start and review to ensure data is being generated. <br>
 </details>

 <details>